-{\omega _ { \rm spec }} The description of a nonequilibrium process on the basis of thermal field theory, and without any adhoc assumptions, is a highly non-trivial problem, even for simpler condensed-matter systems.
-Due to favourable circumstances described below, over the years this goal has essentially been reached for leptogenesis.
+The description of a nonequilibrium process on the basis of thermal field theory, and without any {\it ad hoc} assumptions, is a highly nontrivial problem, even for simpler condensed-matter systems.
+Owing to favorable circumstances that are described later, over the years this goal has essentially been reached for leptogenesis.
 Hence, this process can be expected to be of general interest in statistical physics, independent of cosmology.

 Thermal leptogenesis takes place in an expanding universe with decreasing temperature.
-Traditionally it has been treated using a set of Boltzmann equations containing $ S $-matrix elements which assume scattering in vacuum rather than in a hot plasma.
+Traditionally it has been treated using a set of Boltzmann equations containing $ S $-matrix elements that assume scattering in vacuum rather than in a hot plasma.
 Quantum interference plays a key role in generating the asymmetry, and it is important to understand whether and how this is affected by the presence of the plasma.
-Furthermore, the role of gauge interactions has long been unclear, and it turned out that they can be quite important.
-As in most of Sections~IV.B and IV.C we shall consider hierarchical heavy neutrinos in the following and the relevant Yukawa couplings $h^\nu$ are therefore small.
+Furthermore, the role of gauge interactions has long been unclear, and it turned out that their role can be quite important.
+As in most of Sec.
+IV.B and IV.C we consider hierarchical heavy neutrinos in the following, and the relevant Yukawa couplings $h^\nu$ are therefore small.

-Fortunately, leptogenesis is relatively simple compared to electroweak baryogenesis since \begin{enumerate} [label=(\arabic*)] \item It is homogeneous. \item Very few degrees of freedom are involved.
-Therefore most degrees of freedom are in thermal equilibrium. \item The neutrino Yukawa couplings are small.
-Therefore there is at least one very good set of expansion parameters, allowing for well controlled perturbative approximations. \end{enumerate} Then, given the model, the values of the parameters, and the initial condition, one can systematically compute the produced asymmetry in a controlled perturbative expansion.
+Leptogenesis is relatively simple compared to electroweak baryogenesis for the following reasons: \begin{enumerate} [label=(\arabic*)] \item It is homogeneous. \item Few degrees of freedom are involved.
+Therefore, most degrees of freedom are in thermal equilibrium. \item The neutrino Yukawa couplings are small.
+Therefore, there is at least one good set of expansion parameters, which allows for well controlled perturbative approximations. \end{enumerate} Given the model, the values of the parameters, and the initial condition, one can then systematically compute the produced asymmetry in a controlled perturbative expansion.